X

 Evaluation:

-- 50% through NAT (Numerical Answer Type), MSQ (Multiple Select Questions) and MCQ (Multiple Choice Questions) based on the content from Design Thinking and Innovation Course - Process, Tools and Case Study.
+- 50% + 20% for Project through NAT (Numerical Answer Type), MSQ (Multiple Select Questions) and MCQ (Multiple Choice Questions) based on the content from Design Thinking and Innovation Course - Process, Tools and Case Study.

 MHRD logo Swayam logo